aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Sat Jun  1 05:07:27 2024
+Last update: Sun Jun  2 05:07:01 2024

 ### Let's play! 🎮